OISF/suricata/doc/userguide/lua/lua-functions.rst

  end

-Here we define a `tls-cnt` Flowint that can now be used in output or in a signature via dedicted functions.
+Here we define a `tls-cnt` Flowint that can now be used in output or in a signature via dedicated functions.
 The access to the Flow variable is done by index so in our case we need to use 0.

 ::